Education Marketing Trends to Watch in 2016. Part 2: Video Content Marketing Trends

 Engaging prospects, especially the Generation Z students, will be easier with interactive and real-time content that can be achieved through video.

-How are you using video content marketing in your overall strategy?
+So, how are you using video content marketing in your overall strategy?
 Need help?
 Contact us for a free consultation.